Agente SUGE avec une voyageuse

 Fighting harassment on public transport

 What resources is SNCF deploying to fight gender-based and sexual violence on public transport?
 What are Railway Security agents’ duties?
-How do we inform the general public?
-We put these questions— and more—to Anne Meunier, Head of the Fight Against Gender-based and Sexual Violence at the Railway Security Division.
+How do they inform the general public?
+Let’s find out.

 Fine-tune your content

 Every woman experiences some form of sexual assault in her lifetime.
 And 87% of women who experience sexual assault on public transport report that bystanders did not react.
 Fighting gender-based and sexual violence is one of the Railway Security Division’s priority assignments.
-Read on to learn what we’re doing about it.
+Read on to learn what its agents are doing about it.

 How prevalent is harassment on public transport?